cepdnaclk/e17-6sp-ContactTracingApp/README.md

 ##### Communicable

--GPS coordinates of the user gathered every 15 seconds.
+- GPS coordinates of the user gathered every 15 seconds.
--Bluetooth UUIDs of the close contacts of the user.
+- Bluetooth UUIDs of the close contacts of the user.

 ##### Non-Communicable
--Locations of infected personals with infected recovered and death rates.
+- Locations of infected personals with infected recovered and death rates.

 #### Proposed Mode of Data Collection :